 - Cleanliness – There are some nasty public bathrooms out there

-- Emptying the campervan toilet – No matter what kind of toilet you have, at some point you’ll have to dump it.
-This process is not only NOT fun, but when your toilet is full, emptying it becomes your top priority over any adventure you might have planned for that day.
-Then what happens if there isn’t a dump nearby?
-You’ll be driving your van around with a week’s worth of pee and poo sloshing around in your toilet or tank, worrying that it might overflow.
+- Emptying the campervan toilet – No matter what kind of toilet you have, there will be chores associated with dumping it.
+Some toilets are easier to deal with than others.
+Depending on which toilet you have, this process is not only NOT fun, but when your toilet is full, emptying it becomes your top priority over any adventure you might have planned for that day.

 - Smell – When cared for properly, your campervan toilet technically shouldn’t smell, but this isn’t always the case.
-You’ll also get the occasional whiff, even it’s its only deoderizer, in your very small space.
+You may get the occasional whiff, even if it’s its only deodorizer, in your very small space.